polterguy/polterguy.github.io/documentation/magic/components/auth/roles/index.md

 # Administrating roles

-The users and roles component allows you to manage and administrate roles in your system, and/or create new roles, fine tuning access to your backend through a role based access system.
+The users and roles component allows you to manage and administrate roles in your system, and/or create new roles, to fine tune access to your backend through a role based access system.

 ![Users in Magic](https://raw.githubusercontent.com/polterguy/polterguy.github.io/master/images/auth.jpg)

 Notice, all access in Magic is based upon roles, implying all users belonging to the same role(s) have access to the same parts of your backend.
 This makes it easier to provide access to specific parts of your system(s), and/or also see which parts of your system specific users have access to.
 This is referred to as RBAC or Role Based Access Control.
 To create a new role choose _"Role management"_ and click the plus button in the top/right corner of the component.

-## Internals

 Magic does _not_ create _"access rights"_ associations for roles.
 Instead the system allows individual endpoints to declare themselves which roles are allowed to invoke the endpoint.
 This is often referred to